farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Armor of Fear.** You can use Provoke to defend against Fight attacks, but only until the first time you’re dealt stress in a conflict.
 You can make your opponents hesitate to attack, but when someone shows them that you’re only human your advantage disappears.
 (Fate Core, p.120)
 - **The Fight in the Dog.** You can use Provoke to enter the kinds of contests that you’d normally need Physique for, whenever your ability to psych your opponent out with the force of your presence alone would be a factor.
 (Fate Core, p.89)
 - **Imposing Attitude.** For some reason, people seem reluctant to disagree with you.
 Maybe it’s your cologne.
-You may use Provoke instead of Rapport to defend attempts to damage your reputation. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Provoke instead of Rapport to defend attempts to damage your reputation.
 - **Okay, Fine!** You can use Provoke in place of Empathy to learn a target’s aspects, by bullying them until they reveal one to you.
 The target defends against this with Will.
 (If the GM thinks the aspect is particularly vulnerable to your hostile approach, you get a +2 bonus.)
 (Fate Core, p.120)
 - **Scary.** You are just someone people don’t want to cross, and that’s clear even to other intimidating folks.
 You may use Provoke instead of Will to defend against Provoke. (adapted from Spirit of the Century SRD, §6.16.2)
 - **The Serpent's Tongue.** (requires Subtle Menace.)
 It’s hard not to talk to you.
 Not because you're approachable, but because it seems like such a bad idea not to.
 Fear makes people uncomfortable, and they occasionally let things slip they would not otherwise.
 You may use Provoke in place of Empathy or Rapport when trying to get information out of someone in a “softer” fashion.
 If successfully used in this way, the target is definitely rattled – so it certainly doesn’t leave the target in the same pleasant state he might be left by one of those other skills.
 If used to read a character's emotional state, the aspects revealed are limited only to those which might be expressed in the language of fear. (adapted from Spirit of the Century SRD, §6.16.1)
 - **Tell Me or Else!** You don't ask nicely when there's stuff you need to know.
-You may roll Provoke instead of Contacts when you are gathering information from your informants. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may roll Provoke instead of Contacts when you are gathering information from your informants.
 - **Unapproachable.** It’s difficult to try to manipulate someone when you’re constantly reminded of how scary they are.
 You may use Provoke instead of Will to provide defend against create advantage actions made with Deceive, Empathy, or Rapport. (adapted from Spirit of the Century SRD, §6.16.1)

 ### Other

 - **Bad Cop.** Cruelty is more effective when given a basis for comparison.
-Once per scene, gain +2 to Provoke when invoking an aspect created by someone who has the Good Cop stunt. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Once per scene, gain +2 to Provoke when invoking an aspect created by someone who has the Good Cop stunt.
 - **Berate the Underlings.** +2 to create advantage or attack with Provoke when you interact with your subordinates.
 (Peter Blake)
 - **Favored Enemy Rattle.** Choose an organisation.
 You gain +2 to attack or create advantage with Provoke against members of that group.
 (Peter Blake)
 - **Not to Be Trifled With.** When you make it clear how dangerous you are, roll Provoke against your target’s Will.
 If you succeed, that target will not attack you or willingly come near you unless you take action against him first.
 If you succeed with style, neither will anyone with a lower Will than your target.
 (Fate System Toolkit, p.35)
 - **Provoke Violence.** When you create an advantage on an opponent using Provoke, you can use your free invocation to become the target of that character’s next relevant action, drawing their attention away from another target.
 (Fate Core, p.120)
 - **Scare 'Em Straight.** You are an authority figure.
-Part of your job is to put the fear of the law in potential miscreants. +2 to Provoke when using it to frighten someone under your authority (e.g. students for a teacher). (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Part of your job is to put the fear of the law in potential miscreants. +2 to Provoke when using it to frighten someone under your authority (e.g. students for a teacher).
 - **The Promise of Pain.** (requires Scary.)
 Once per conflict, you can force the opponent to use a mild consequence instead of a 2-point stress box on a successful Provoke attack. (adapted from Spirit of the Century SRD, §6.16.2)
 - **Steely Gaze.** (requires Scary.)
 Your unflinching gaze can lock an opponent in place.
 When you look an opponent in the eyes and successfully create an advantage with Provoke, both of you can only take Provoke actions against each other until one of you takes a consequence, concedes, or is interrupted (by, say, a gunshot). (adapted from Spirit of the Century SRD, §6.16.2)
 - **Street Talk.** +2 to Provoke when dealing with the inhabitants of slums.
 (Peter Blake)
 - **Torturer.** You have the complete lack of mercy that is needed to torture someone properly.
 Once per scene, when you force an opponent to take a consequence instead of mental stress, you can spend a fate point to increase the consequence’s severity (so mild becomes moderate, moderate becomes severe).
-If your opponent was already going to take a severe consequence, he must either take a severe consequence and a second consequence or be taken out. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+If your opponent was already going to take a severe consequence, he must either take a severe consequence and a second consequence or be taken out.
 - **Wounds From a Friend.** It's hard to disbelieve what those closest to you tell you.
-While successfully impersonating someone, your successful Provoke attacks on their close associates inflict two additional stress. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+While successfully impersonating someone, your successful Provoke attacks on their close associates inflict two additional stress.

 ## Rapport Stunts